SarfarazAkram17/SarfarazAkram17/README.md

 Hi there!
 I'm **Sarfaraz Akram** – a passionate Full Stack Web Developer from Bangladesh.
 I enjoy building clean and efficient web applications using modern technologies.
 When I'm not coding, I'm learning something new or experimenting with new stacks.

 ### 🔄 Current Activity:
-🚚 I’m currently working on a cloud kitchen website name Sam's Kitchen
+I’m currently working on a cloud kitchen website name Sam's Kitchen.
+My next plan is to explore Next.js and Angular.
 ## Technologies i use when code

 | Skills Overview          | Technologies |